City of Augusta to start new downtown improvement projects

 Contractors hosted an open house to show what will be done.
-They also notify businesses that operate in those areas.
+They also notified businesses that operate in those areas.

 The projects will bring new bicycle lanes, and a reconstruction of the James Brown monument area.